Sindhudesh movement: Calls for beginning

-According to the epic Mahabharata, Sindhudesh, translated as the Sindhu Kingdom, was the ancient name for modern Sindh.

-History of the Movement

 In 1972 G. M. Syed proposed the formation of an independent nation for the Sindhis under the name Sindhudesh.
 He was the first nationalist politician in Pakistan to call for the independence of Sindh in a Pakistan.
+He gave a new direction to Sindhi nationalism, founded the Jeay Sindh Tehreek in 1972 and presented the idea of Sindhudesh.
 The movement for Sindhi language and identity led by Syed drew inspiration from the Bengali language movement.
-In post independence Pakistan, the strategy followed by the Pakistani state led Syed to come to a conclusion that the Sindhis would not be given due importance in the country.With his political base largely weakened after election, Syed later advanced his position towards openly demanding separation from Pakistan and the build-up of an independent Sindhudesh in his books Heenyar Pakistan khey tuttan khappey (Now Pakistan Should Disintegrate) and Sindhu Desh — A Nation in Chains.
+In post-independence Pakistan, the strategy followed by the Pakistani state led Syed to come to a conclusion that the Sindhis would not be given due importance in the country.

+With his political base largely weakened after election, Syed later advanced his position towards openly demanding separation from Pakistan and the build-up of an independent Sindhudesh in his books Heenyar Pakistan khey tuttan khappey (Now Pakistan Should Disintegrate) and Sindhu Desh — A Nation in Chains.

 Reemergence of Sindhi Nationalism

 After the assassination of former Prime Minister of Pakistan, Benazir Bhutto, ethnic unrest arose.
-Sindhi nationalists judged the country was being used to the advantage of people from non-Sindhi ethnic groups, alleged Punjabi dominance in the defence sector and believe this to be the cause of recent troubles in Sindh (see Sindhi nationalism).
+Sindhi nationalists judged the country was being used to the advantage of people from non-Sindhi ethnic groups, Establishment dominance in the defence sector and believe this to be the cause of recent troubles in Sindh (see Sindhi nationalism).